fidian/phonydata/README.md

         countries: [ 'Trinidad and Tobago' ]
     }

-`phony.locality` provides an object similar to this one.
+`instance.locality` provides an object similar to this one.
 When possible, the information within will relate to each other.

     {
         addressLine1: '54 Dolor Ut',